 Suggested applications of tablet PoS systems include mobile vendors, quick-service restaurants and bistros, wine clubs, coffee shops, gift shops, professional services, art galleries, small theaters, and more.
 Basically, any small-scale business that requires a bit more control and finesse when it comes to managing its resources.

 Self-service kiosk PoS systems are specialized solutions meant to allow the customer to facilitate the transaction by themselves without the need for a cashier or human employee.
 For example, a large theater may offer a self-service kiosk for customers to purchase and schedule movie tickets on their own.
 Another purpose could be for customers to be able to price check and then check out groceries on their own.

 This allows the business to make their operations much more efficient while also saving on manpower.
 This setup usually mimics that of a terminal/desktop PoS, but includes additional security functions so that all transactions are one-ended and does not lend to any risk of malicious customer activity.

 Examples of applications where self-service kiosk PoS are typically used include ticket sales, transportation firms, patient check-ins, human resources, parking, etc.

 When it comes to solutions that can help your retail business get on the fast track to success, one of the most effective things you can do is to get a PoS system for it.
 However, the choice of what type of PoS system matters a great deal.
 Study the types listed above carefully and make your decision based on your retail business’ size, needs, and potential growth.
-If you find yourself still confused, then don’t hesitate and consult a professional right away for their advice.
+If you find yourself still confused, then don’t hesitate and consult ANSI.ph team for their advice.